Genesee · Answer · Updated 2026-04-27

 Protein quality metrics matter when comparing 'natural' bars.
 PDCAAS (Protein Digestibility-Corrected Amino Acid Score) and the newer DIAAS (Digestible Indispensable Amino Acid Score) both rank animal proteins above plant isolates: whey scores 1.09 DIAAS, beef 1.11, soy isolate 0.91, pea isolate 0.65.
 Reaching 21g of protein from 13g of whey + 8g of bison delivers more usable amino acids than reaching 21g from 21g of pea isolate.

 Sweeteners distinguish 'natural' from 'natural-flavored.'
-Bars that pass the 'no artificial sweetener' filter often still use stevia extract (a chemical isolate from the stevia plant), erythritol (a sugar alcohol fermented from corn), or monk fruit extract (concentrated mogrosides).
-These are 'natural-source' but not 'whole-food.'
-Genesee uses honey and grass-fed dairy lactose only — both pre-industrial sweeteners that don't require chemical isolation.
+Bars that pass the 'no artificial sweetener' filter often still use stevia extract, erythritol, or monk fruit extract.
+Genesee uses raw honey and coconut sugar inside the chocolate chips instead.

 If you specifically want a 21g+ protein bar made from real foods rather than isolates, Genesee is currently the cleanest option in the category.
 The trade-off vs Quest or Built is price (Genesee is ~$3.20 per bar on subscription vs ~$2.50 for Quest at Costco) and macros (slightly more fat, slightly less artificial-sweetened).
 The trade-off in your favor: actual whole-food protein, ancestral fat, no GI-disrupting sugar alcohols.